yelouafi/mobx-static-dom/README.md

 directive: (parentNode, subscribe, onDispose) => void
 ```

 This gives a lot of flexibility when designing reusable UI patterns, I like this style of programming more than the common JSX spread syntax.
+Besides, you can write and compose raw DOM mutatins (provided they dont clash with others) if necessary.
+For example, you may have an append only list od DOM elements, in this case, instead of `map` which does a full keyed diff (currently using items itself as keys), you can write an optimized map that run in constant time O(1) and append directly new items at the end.

 A more ambitious approach many talk about is keeping the virtual DOM model and delegate to a compiler the work to figure out which part need or doesn't need to change.
 Honestly, (and I maybe totally wrong about this, I'm no expert on that) I've serious doubts we could acheive that in language with complex semantics like JavaScript.
 Maybe possible with langauges with simpler semantics like pure FP languages who are desgined around a small formalism like lambda calculus, but with a behemoth like JavaScript, it's far from obvious.